Welcome!

 How to use this tutorial#

-First, clone this repository on your laptop
+First, clone this repository on your machine

 git clone https://github.com/dssg/triage